Milán Vitális

-Milán Vitális (born 28 January 2002) is a Hungarian footballer who plays as a midfielder for Nemzeti Bajnokság I club Győr.
+Milán Vitális (born 28 January 2002) is a Hungarian professional footballer who plays as a midfielder for Greek Super League club AEK Athens and the Hungary national team.

 Club career

 Vitális started his sports career in his hometown, Nyíregyháza.
 He moved to western Hungary at the age of 10, and since then his career has mostly taken place in and around Győr.

+Győr

 He became a professional player in Győri ETO, and played his first professional match on May 19, 2019 against the Mosonmagyaróvár in the Nemzeti Bajnokság II.
 Since 2022, he has been a player of DAC, which is close to Győr but is in Slovakia, but has played in Győr several times, most recently since 2025, on loan.

+AEK Athens

+On 6 August 2026, Vitális signed a four-year contract with Greek club AEK Athens.
+He was signed for 2 and half million euros, according to Nemzeti Sport.
+On 17 September 2026, he scored his first goal in a 8-1 victory over Panserraikos F.C. in the 2026–27 Greek Football Cup season.

 International career

 On May 20, 2025, Vitális received his first invitation to the Hungarian national team from coach Marco Rossi.